kylematsuda/BialkaliSpectrum.jl/docs/src/man/basics.md

 ### Setting up

-At the start of any calculation, we need to do a little bit of setup, namely, construct the Hamiltonian and choose the external fields to use in the calculation:
+Before doing the calculation, we need to do a little bit of setup: construct the Hamiltonian and choose the external fields to use in the calculation:

 ```jldoctest bialkali